kauri-io/Content/java/manage-accounts.md

 #### 3. Configure Gas parameters

-Gas represents the fees of the network which will be taken by the miner who mines the block which includes your transaction.
+Gas represents the fees of the network which taken by the miner who mines the block which includes your transaction.

 When sending a transaction, two parameters are important:

--   **Gas Limit (in unit):** Gas limit refers to the maximum amount of gas you’re willing to spend on a particular transaction.
-After the transaction is executed, if too much gas (gasLimit) was sent, the remaining gas is refunded to the sender.
+-   **Gas Limit (in unit):** Gas limit refers to the maximum amount of gas you're willing to spend on a particular transaction.
+After the transaction is executed, if too much gas (`gasLimit`) was sent, the remaining gas is refunded to the sender.

--   **Gas Price (in wei):** Amount of Ether you’re willing to pay for every unit of gas
+-   **Gas Price (in wei):** Amount of Ether you're willing to pay for every unit of gas

 ```java
 // A transfer cost 21,000 units of gas